defold/doc/docs/en/manuals/extensions-best-practices.md

 # Best Practices

 Writing cross platform code can be difficult, but there are some ways to make it easier to both develop and maintain.
-In this manual we list some ways we at Defold work with cross platform native code and API's.
+In this manual we list some ways we at Defold work with cross platform native code and APIs.

 ## Defold code